ZhangNingSAU/Spring-2021-CSCI-270-Networks-and-Data-Comm/Labs/Ch8-VLAN.md

 # Lab for chapter 8
-+ Note: **I am using CISCO Packet Tracer 7.3.
-If you are using version 8.0, replace the router interfaces gig0/0/0, gig0/0/1 with gig0/0, gig0/1...**

 ## Lab 1: Subnetting with static routing
 ### Step 1: Divide network `192.168.1.0/24` for the following three subnets
 |Subnet|number of hosts|